 L to R: Thomas Spencer, Myela Paige, David Roby Lynn, Andrew Rohskopf, Kevin Webb

 The National Science Foundation (NSF) received close to 13,000 applications for this year’s Graduate Research Fellowship.
-Of the 2,000 reward offers made to outstanding students pursuing research-based master’s and doctoral degrees, five were awarded to Woodruff School graduate researchers.
+Of the 2,000 reward offers made to outstanding students pursuing research-based master’s and doctoral degrees, eight were awarded to Woodruff School students.
 The awards support three years of graduate study within a five-year fellowship period in research-based master’s or doctoral programs in science or engineering.

 The Woodruff School is very pleased to present this year’s NSF Graduate Research Fellowship recipients and their advisors:

 David Roby Lynn, Mechanical Engineering, Advisor – Tom Kurfess

 Myela Paige, Mechanical Engineering, Advisor – Kate Fu